reactabular/searchtabular/README.md

 <SearchColumnsTable />
 ```

+> To disable search on a particular column, set `filterable: false` on a column you want to disable.

 ### Searching Through a Single Field

 `searchtabular.Field` provides a search control with a column listing and an input.